Priam’s Treasure Necklace

 Priam’s Treasure Necklace is part of what became called the “Treasure of Priam” discovered in the ancient site of Troy, which is located in modern-day Turkey.
 Ancient Troy was the setting of the Trojan War described in the Greek Epic Cycle, in particular in the Iliad, one of the epic poems by Homer.

-“Priam’s Treasure” is a cache of gold and other artefacts discovered by Heinrich Schliemann in 1873.
-The artefacts are spread across multiple museums including:
+“Priam’s Treasure” is a cache of gold and other artifacts discovered by Heinrich Schliemann in 1873.
+The objects are spread across multiple museums, including:

 - Pushkin Museum, Moscow, Russia